atdixon/thurber/doc/running-mobile-gaming-examples.md

 * Beam Mobile Gaming Examples are documented here: https://beam.apache.org/get-started/mobile-gaming-example/
 * Java implementations are here: https://github.com/apache/beam/tree/master/examples
-*  Clojure/thurber ports of each example can be found in [../demo/game](../demo/game).
+*  Clojure/thurber ports of each example can be found in [../demo/game](../demo/game); this page documents how to deploy these demos.

 #### Prerequisites